 |Estimated living costs per month|

 The Erasmus+ Grant is no longer available for exchange students who are going to the UK.
-The British Universities Transnational Exchange (BUTEX) are offering a scholarship opportunity which students can apply to.
+The British Universities Transnational Exchange (BUTEX) is offering a scholarship opportunity which students can apply to.
 You can read more about the scholarship on their website Read more about other grants on our website.

 You can find information on this university’s credits in the credit conversion table